cloudfoundry/docs-bosh/README.md

 ## Development

-For local development, use Docker and preview on [localhost:8000](http://localhost:8000/)...
+For local development, clone this repo, initialize submodule (external/bpm-release) and use the following Docker command to build docs and preview on [localhost:8000](http://localhost:8000/)...

     docker run --rm -it -p 8000:8000 -v "${PWD}:/docs" squidfunk/mkdocs-material:2.7.2